Sherman5A/apple-silicon/report/report.md

 more logic units and an extra load-store [@anandtech-zen-3; @firestorm-arch], raising instructions per clock.
 To support this, Firestorm's cache is large, 192 KB of instruction cache compared to Zen 3's 32 KB.
-Level 2 cache typically exceeeds Zen 3 at lower core counts.
+Level 2 cache typically exceeds Zen 3 at lower core counts.
 However, level 3 cache is around equal [@anandtech-firestorm; @anandtech-zen-3].
-Overall, Firestorm has high instructions-per-clock, that run at lower clock rates, resulting in high efficieny.
+Overall, Firestorm has high instructions-per-clock, that run at lower clock rates, resulting in high efficiency.
 However, the design's high width and large cache decreases yields from fabrication plants, increasing costs.
 The costs are mitigated through Apple's vertical integration.

 The design's effects are shown in table 5, the M1 Max outperforms AMD's Ryzen 9 by 16% at one watt lower power draw.
 Though the M1 Max benchmarked ~3.5% lower than the i9, it consumed 41% of the i9's power.
-M1's power consumption was higher than typical as the test used a Mac Mini and indepdentent processor consumption was not measured.
+M1's power consumption was higher than typical as the test used a Mac Mini and independent processor consumption was not measured.
 However, it still competes well against the Ryzen 7, a processor created later.

 # Conclusion

-Apple has transitioned to new processors three times, each time due to supply issues and dissatisifaction with performance.
+Apple has transitioned to new processors three times, each time due to supply issues and dissatisfaction with performance.
 However, Apple silicon provides Apple with complete control over their hardware, processor supply, and its direction.
 Apple now controls all aspects of their devices in a vertical business model that allows for creation of competitive processors combined with specialised specialised towards them.
 This solves Apple's issues with third-party processors.
-The statements above show a clear rationalse for Apple's move to in-house desktop and laptop processors.
+The statements above show a clear rationale for Apple's move to in-house desktop and laptop processors.

 # Bibliography